kumaradityabtps/kumaradityabtps/README.md

 - 👋 Hi, I’m @kumaradityabtps
 - 👀 I’m interested in leraning new things
-- 🌱 I’m currently learning C++,web dev
+- 🌱 I’m currently learning PyTorch, AI-ML
 - 💞️ I’m looking to collaborate on ... im still learning
-- 📫 How to reach me my email-- kumaradityabtps@gmail.com
+- 📫 How to reach me my email-- kumarpks.btps@gmail.com

 <!---
 kumaradityabtps/kumaradityabtps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.